On the absence of shock waves and vacuum birefringence in Born--Infeld electrodynamics: Born field equations

 \subsubsection{The character of the breaking wave for the counter--propagating waves: the $-$ solutions in Born theory}

 Here we will identify and concentrate on the $-$ solutions of equation ~(\ref{eq:solutionsI}).
-The $-$ solutions correspond to the case of counter--propagating waves where the waves interact with each other and the photon--photon scattering process takes place.
 We identify the phase velocity as the phase velocity $v_{2}$ (see equation (\ref{eq:vphasetwo})), because the phase velocity decreases and becomes less than the speed of light $c$.
 We can also relate the parameter $\nu^{-}_{0}$ to the phase velocity $v_{2}$ by

 where $v_{2}>0$.

 We can rewrite $f(a_{z})$ in equation (\ref{eq:finalOrdinary2}) by using the explicit expression for $\nu^{-}_{0}$ (\ref{eq:newph}):

 The final equation (\ref{eq:finalOrdinary2}) can be rewritten in the standard form corresponding to the equation of nonlinear wave without dispersion \cite{KadomtsevKarpman,Kadomtsev},